ucbepic/docetl/README.md

 Required parameters:

+- `name`: A unique name for the operation.
 - `type`: Must be set to `"map"`.
 - `prompt`: The prompt template to use for the transformation.
 Access variables with `input.keyname`
 - `output`: Schema definition for the output from the LLM.